- What does Skillshare do?

-Many students felt that Skillshare’s courses helped them learn new tools and advance their current skills, mostly because of the high quality instruction and curriculum.
-A Reddit user who enjoyed the UX design courses noted that they “are taught by professionals in the field.”
-Most G2 reviewers benefited from the learning platform as well, with one student reporting that “it is a powerful resource to learn new skills.”
+Many students felt that Skillshare’s courses helped them learn new tools and advance their current skills.
+Mostly reviewers appreciated the high quality instruction and curriculum.
+A Reddit user who enjoyed the UX design courses noted that they “are taught by professionals in the field”.
+Most G2 reviewers benefited from the learning platform as well.
+One student reported that “it is a powerful resource to learn new skills.”

 Alternatives to Skillshare

 If you are looking for alternative courses and resources to learn product design, web development, or marketing, check out the following list.

 - One of the most well known bootcamps is General Assembly.
 They offer full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.